-7 Seeing that, I assumed there had been an informed 8 patient discussion and decision to not proceed to radiotherapy at that time and to remain on the 9 treatment that he was on.
+7 Seeing that, I assumed there had been an informed 8 patient discussion and decision to not proceed to 9 radiotherapy at that time and to remain on the treatment that he was on.
 So my view - which 10 11:56 11 subsequently, I would say, was wrong - was there was 12 a reason why this patient wasn't referred.
-While I can 13 understand the oncology opinion with a documented 14 reason within a patient correspondence for why he wouldn't have done that, there wasn't anything to 15 11:56 16 trigger me to look further into this practice.
+While I can 13 understand the oncology opinion with a documented reason within a patient correspondence for why he 14 wouldn't have done that, there wasn't anything to 15 11:56 16 trigger me to look further into this practice.
 I'd aot one patient.
-In criticism of myself, if I actually 17 18 look at the timing of that, the timing -- the date that 19 that letter was actually dictated and done was a number 20 of years after that decision would have been made, and 11:57 I obviously didn't pick up on that and that didn't 21 22 trigger an alert for me.
-23
+In criticism of myself, if I actually 17 18 look at the timing of that, the timing -- the date that 19 that letter was actually dictated and done was a number 20 of years after that decision would have been made, and 11:57 21 I obviously didn't pick up on that and that didn't 22 trigger an alert for me.
+The letter you were looking at was proximate to the